 No-Bake Apple Pie

-There is something so great about no-bake desserts, especially in the hot summer months.
-And, sometimes you are craving an apple pie, but don’t want to go through the hassle of making it completely from scratch, including a homemade pie crust.
+Sometimes you are craving an apple pie, but don’t want to go through the hassle of making it completely from scratch, including a homemade pie crust.
 This No-Bake Apple Pie is a delicious apple dessert to share without a lot of fuss.

 There are three parts to this no-bake apple pie dessert–graham cracker crust, apples, and pudding mixture.